Podcasts about wealth advisors

 Your Life Your Wealth Network

-Before making financial decisions that may impact your retired years, there is much to consider.
-Today, John Walker, Regional Vice President, Mercer Advisors, is joined by CERTIFIED FINANCIAL PLANNER® professional Jason O'Meara, Wealth Advisor and Sr. Director, Mercer Advisors.
-They discuss ten retirement related points to ponder before you leave the workforce.
-Listening Time: 26 minutes Mercer-Cordasco Disclosure Information Visit Our Website Join Our Email List Additional Mercer Advisors Disclosure Cordasco Financial Network is a tradename.
+John Walker, Regional Vice President, Mercer Advisors, and CERTIFIED FINANCIAL PLANNER® professional Jason O'Meara, Wealth Advisor and Sr. Director, Mercer Advisors, help you steer clear of costly wealth management mistakes.
+Listening Time: 32 minutes Mercer-Cordasco Disclosure Information Visit Our Website Join Our Email List Additional Mercer Advisors Disclosure Cordasco Financial Network is a tradename.
 All services provided by Cordasco Financial Network investment professionals are provided in their individual capacities as investment adviser representatives of Mercer Global Advisors Inc. ("Mercer Advisors"), an SEC-registered investment adviser principally located in Denver, Colorado, with various branch offices throughout the United States doing business under different tradenames, including Cordasco Financial Network.
 Mercer Advisors is not a law firm and does not provide legal advice to clients.
 All estate planning document preparation and other legal advice are provided through Advanced Services Law Group, Inc.

 Plan Your Federal Retirement Podcast